wfgilman/Flix/README.md

 ## Notes

-* The endpoint needs to be explicitly unwrapped once passed in from AppDelegate
+* The `endpoint` needs to be explicitly unwrapped once passed in from AppDelegate
+* There's a great opportunity to refactor the initial load and `refreshControllAction` except that `refreshControl.endRefreshing` is embedded in the task declaration, so I'm not sure how I would go about doing that.

 ## License